NATO NAF v4 - Aligning Model-Based Systems to 'Desired Effects'

 Summary

-The Step 3 is about the necessary alignment of the Grid of Views to Desired Effects until the Physical Layer.
+The Step 3 focuses on the necessary alignment of the Grid of Views to Desired Effects until the Physical Resource Layer.

-Finally Step 4 focuses on the data feed-backs such as the Measures of Performances (MoPs) collected from the Physical layer.
+Finally Step 4 allows to collect data feed-backs such as the Measures of Performances (MoPs) from the Physical layer to adjust Value-Delivery on an Insight basis.

 These Data Feed-backs need to be assessed by Step 5 to adjust strategies before initiating a new alignment cycle of the Architecture Views of the Grid (through a new sequence of Steps 2,3 and 4).

-Figure 9 - The Strategic Data-Driven Alignment using the NATO NAF v4 Architecting Stages and its Grid of Architecture Viewpoints
+Figure 5 - Data-Driven Strategic Alignment using the NATO NAF v4 Architecting Stages and its Grid of Architecture Viewpoints

-Complementary information about the NATO NAF v4 and the end-to-end alignment including "architecture enabled decision-making" are provided in the following trainings :
+Complementary information about the NATO NAF v4 and the end-to-end alignment including "architecture enabled decision-making" are provided in the following training courses :

-https://www.goobiz.com/NATO-Architecture-Framework-NAFv4.html ( Putting the NAF v4 into practice on an end-to-end case study using UML/SysML with Cameo and Sparx tools).
+- Putting the NAF v4 into practice on an end-to-end case study using Sparx tools (optionnaly using the Sparx NAF V4 Plug-in)

 --